 How it’s Done

-Available incentive opportunities are researched.
-Next, a business case to qualify for incentives will be created and provided to Economic Development agencies.
+We research available incentive opportunities prior to filing for such programs through Economic Development agencies.
 The likelihood of receiving incentives from different jurisdictions will be explored.
-It’s often helpful to provide the agency with an Economic Impact Analysis (statutes in some states require such a study).
-The likelihood of receiving incentives from different jurisdictions will be included in a competitive location assessment.
-Once a location is selected, experts will coordinate the application process, will negotiate for an Offer Letter, and facilitate the authorizations and contracts required to receive the incentive awards, often a complicated process since multiple agencies usually are involved.
+It’s often helpful to provide the agency with an Economic Impact Analysis (statutes in some states require such a study) to illustrate to the grantors what benefits will result for the state and community from the incentives.
+Once finalist locations are selected, we will coordinate the application process, will negotiate for an Offer Letter, and facilitate the authorizations and contracts required to receive the awards, often a complicated process since multiple agencies usually are involved.